EBZebra/docs/edge/source/guide/ConfigEditor.md

 4. Press **Save Config XML** button to save changes.
 5. Use **Action>Push to Device>[Device name]** to deploy saved file to device.

+## Prerequisites
+* Windows development host
+* Zebra Enterprise Browser 1.3
+* USB driver for targeting Zebra devices
+* Android Debug Bridge (if targeting Android devices)
+* Microsoft ActiveSync (if targeting WIndows Mobile/CE devices)

-## How to Use Config Editor
+## Using Config Editor
-To edit a file stored on a local development host:
+### Open a file stored on a development host

 * **Select File>Open File** from the menu bar.
 * Browse to and **open the Config.xml file** to be edited.

 ![img](images/Utilities/ConfigEditor_02.png)

-To edit a file stored on a connected device:
+### Open a file stored on a connected device

 * **Select Action>Pull From Device>[Device name]** from the menu bar.